Short Sale – do you qualify?

 What does ‘Short Sale’ mean?

 A short sale results when the NET amount generated by the sale of a property is not enough to pay off all of the indebtedness secured by it, and one or more of the lenders agree to release their lien in exchange for less than the full amount due to them.
+A mortgagor’s bank or lending institution will agree to the short sale of the property if they believe the financial loss will be less than foreclosure proceedings might cost.

 Another common definition for a short sale is: “When an owner owes more on a property than it is worth.”
 While true, this definition is incomplete.
 If an owner owes anything more than about 90% of the sale price on the property, it will likely result in a short sale because of the closing cost involved in selling it.